 Spread the peanut butter over the entire tortilla.
 Slice the banana and arrange the slices on half of the tortilla.
 Sprinkle the cinnamon over the bananas and fold the tortilla in half.
 Slice it into triangles before serving.

 Olives are soft and easy for kids to eat.
-Make sure you purchase pitted olives for kids or remove the pit before serving them.
+Make sure you purchase pitted ones for kids or remove the pit before serving them.

-Different varieties of olives have their own unique flavor.
+Different varieties have their own flavor.
 If you have never offered olives to your child before, start with mild-flavored black olives.

 Apple slices and peanut butter are a delicious combination.